kasteelharry/google-drive-slideshow/readme.md

 Copyright (C) 2023 Michael Heider michael@heider.org

 This software is licensed under GPL 3.0 or any later version, see license file.

+## Trivia

+This project was created to show off pictures of [EESTEC LC Zurich](https://www.eestec.ch) by Michael Heider in January 2023, then chairman of EESTEC LC Zurich.

 ## Developper